 - you never know, there may be more opportunities with that company or college in the future

-If you are aged 16 to 19 years-old, or up to 25 years-old with special educational needs, Thurrock Careers can offer further advice and guidance.
+If you are aged 16 to 19 years-old, or up to 25 years-old with special educational needs, go to pages on career support for young people.

 If you are 20 years-old or older, contact the National Careers Service.